mironrb/miron/SPECIFICATION.md

 should take care to make sure that `miron.socket` will be activated, and thus the request socket-ified (isn't it fun to make up words?), when `.call` is done on the `miron.socket`.
+- `miron.input`: This should be a `Tempfile` or similar, and should be set equal to a file being uploaded.

 # For Web Applications